galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 #### Get acquainted with the Galaxy Training Network

 The Galaxy Training Network ([GTN](https://training.galaxyproject.org)) is collection of tutorials developed and maintained by the worldwide Galaxy community.
-It will show you how various SIGs, e.g. **Climate**, **Metabolomics**, etc. have organized their work and training materials and how the SIGs can organize their events
+It will show you how various SIGs, e.g. **Climate**, **Metabolomics**, carry out their work, prepare training materials and organize their events

 #### Learn about Tool Development
 Galaxy has many tools already installed and ready to be used but when creating your community, you'll probably need specific tools for your Galaxy analysis.
 Don't worry, see our dedicated page for [**Tool Authors**](/tools/) where you'll find everything you'll need and also reach out to the [**Tools Working Group**](/community/wg/) via Gitter.